 To create these chocolate bombs you will need a sphere mould.
 I used a mould that was a 7cm in diameter for each half of my ball.
 In the video you will see that I used the 3 part chocolate mould by Fest Cake London.
 This give the same effect as a silicone mould, but they are super easy to use and give you a shell which is smooth with a perfectly even finish all the way around which can be hard to get with a silicone mould.
 This means you get a nice thick edge at the top so the 2 halves fit together perfectly when constructing the choco bombs.

-They have also been kind enough to give me a 10% off discount code for me to share with you.
-To receive 10% off Fest Cake London moulds all you need to do is click this link which will take you to their website.
-If you add any of the full price BWB mould to your basket it will automatically take off 10% https://festcakelondon.com/?sol=CAKESBYLYNZ10
+Fest Cake London have been kind enough to give me a 10% off discount code, for your first order on all their chocolate moulds.
+To receive 10% off all you need to do is click the link to their website and 10% will automatically be taken off at the checkout https://festcakelondon.com/?sol=CAKESBYLYNZ10

 The great thing is they also have geometric heart moulds, teddy bear moulds and so many more I love.

 Once the balls are made and the chocolate has set you can then pop it into your mug and pour hot milk over the top.
 This will melt the chocolate and the marshmallows will burst out.
 You can then stir in the hot chocolate powder and chocolate ball for a delicious Christmas themed drink.
 Alternatively if you have filled your bombs with brownies or sponge cake let your guests pour custard or hot chocolate sauce over the top until the shell has melted.